How To Use Methylparaben For Skin, Benefits, & Side Effects

 Methylparaben looks like crystalline powder or colorless crystals.
 It is also known as Nipagin M.

-Beth, a blogger, discusses her focus on health and beauty products that are “paraben-free” due to her finding about a study suggesting a possible link between parabens and breast cancer.
-Upon learning, she ran to her bathroom to check for parabens in her skincare and beauty products.
+Beth, a blogger, discusses her focus on health and beauty products that are “paraben-free” due to her findings about a study suggesting a possible link between parabens and breast cancer.
+Upon learning this, she ran to her bathroom to check for parabens in her skincare and beauty products.
 She wrote, “Not only did tons of the products contain them, some had parabens listed in the first few ingredients.
 Even worse, many of my all-time-favorite products (that I use every day!) contained parabens (i).”

 Benefits Of Adding Methylparaben To Skin Care Products